lcnvdl/html-go/REFERENCE.md

   * Used to set static math-operation arguments.
 For example `<i class='solve'>1 + 1</i>`.
 * string
   * Used to set the type of the argument.
 For example `<i class='string'>I am an HTML developer.</i>`.
+* preprocess
+  * When using the 'preprocess' parameter, any word starting with $ will be replaced by the corresponding environment variable, if it exists.
+For example `<i class='string preprocess'>The value of the PATH variable is $PATH.</i>`.

 ## Specialized Tags
 * ul -